William Mitchell and Ellen Cubit

 Bob White

-Ellen and Thom had a son Bob in 1984.
+Ellen and Tom had a son Bob in 1984.
 Bob went with Ellen when they left Whiteford in 1908.
 However he seems to have been on good terms with the other children as Flossie's postcard collection contains numerous postcards from Bob during this period.
-He enlisted in the AIF in January 1916, listig his occupation as a farmer.
+He enlisted in the AIF in January 1916, listing his occupation as a farmer.
 He served in the middle east (Port Said) as a driver.
 In Sept 1918 he went to hospital with various serious priblems.
 His record states 20 bouts of malaria.
 He was eventually discharged at the end of 1919, still not well.
 He married Dorothy Smith in 1931.
 They had no children, Bob died in 1965 in Ballarat.

 Acknowlegements: